 In regards to hormone expression in male breast cancer, approximately 90% express the estrogen receptor (ER), and 81% express the progesterone receptor.
-Studies have also found that expression of these hormone receptors is more prevalent than FBC.
-Thus, adjuvant therapy is usually predicated on inhibition of these receptors which is discussed further in the treatment and management section.
+Studies have also found that the expression of these hormone receptors is more prevalent than FBC.
+Thus, adjuvant therapy is usually predicated on the inhibition of these receptors, which is discussed further in the treatment and management section.

-Similar to breast cancer in women, the diagnosis of MBC is made by a triple assessment which includes clinical assessment, mammography, or ultrasonography, and core biopsy.
+Similar to breast cancer in women, the diagnosis of MBC is made by a triple assessment, which includes clinical assessment, mammography, or ultrasonography, and core biopsy.
 Mammography is an effective diagnostic method with a sensitivity of 92% and a specificity of 90%; although due to size and volume differences in male breasts, this modality may be limited at times.
-Given this, ultrasound-guided core biopsy gives the most definitive diagnosis of MBC and is preferred over fine needle aspirations.
+Given this, ultrasound-guided core biopsy gives the most definitive diagnosis of MBC and is preferred over fine-needle aspiration.

 Treatment and management of male breast cancer typically follow the same rationale of breast cancer in females, which consists of resection followed by adjuvant endocrine therapy, chemotherapy (CT), or radiotherapy.
 Management is guided by prognostic factors and is further discussed in the oncology section.